Daniel-J-S/Student-Facing-Website-PWA/src/course-materials/react-fundamentals/week-2/day-5/lecture-materials/token-based-auth-with-react-and-jwts.md

 - Extract the folder from the `.zip` file.
 - Open the folder `"full-stack-react-mastermind"`
-- The folder contains your backend app and your frontend app
+- The folder contains your backend and frontend app
 - Open both apps in their own VS Code window
 - Install the `node_modules`: `$ npm i`
-- Inside of `config/database.js`, a `.env` variable is being referenced to connect to a cloud-hosted database on MongoDB Atlas; we need to create the `.env` file, and then add an `env` variable that references our own MongoDB Connection URI
+- Inside `config/database.js`, an environment variable is referenced for connecting to a cloud-hosted MongoDB; we need to create the `.env` file, and then add the variable that references our own MongoDB Connection URI

 <br>
 <br>